sureshbhojwanicse/AssignmentDjangoFlask/Django_user_management/README.md

 3. Load Balancers can be applied for huge traffic
 4. Deeplearning based model can be applied for string based search if there is a text corpus to search
 5. Similarity based algorithms can be used

+# How to use second assignment:
+1.Change the paths according to VM or cloud Resource location 2.Code is in assignment_Api folder